ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

     To make use of [Link Manager](../guide/url_management.md), you need to [set up cron](../guide/url_management/#enable-automatic-url-validation).

-## Use PHP's built-in server

-At this point you can use PHP's built-in server: `php bin/console server:start`.

-If you want to use an Apache web server, you need to [set up directory permissions](#set-up-permissions) and [prepare a virtual host](#set-up-virtual-host).

-!!! caution

-    PHP's built-in server is for development use only.
-For security and performance reasons it should not be used in production.

 ## Prepare installation for production

 To use eZ Platform with an HTTP server, you need to [set up directory permissions](#set-up-permissions) and [prepare a virtual host](#set-up-virtual-host).